On-demand fuel company launches in Philadelphia

 They can service individual orders or work with businesses to top off employees' cars and commercial fleets.

-The company's CEO Gregory Carrol says they're especially focused on helping first responders.
+The company's CEO Gregory Carroll says they're especially focused on helping first responders.

-"It's easier for them to go to work, let us come to them," said Carrol.
+"It's easier for them to go to work, let us come to them," said Carroll.
 "Fill it up, spend time with families and stay safe by not touching a dirty gas pump."

 Gas It Up has also set up a foundation to give back to the community.